 Vale is a somewhat small town located in the state of North Carolina.
-With a population of 10,708 people and two constituent neighborhoods, Vale is the 82nd largest community in North Carolina.
+With a population of 10,604 people and two constituent neighborhoods, Vale is the 95th largest community in North Carolina.

+Vale is a somewhat ethnically-diverse town.
 The people who call Vale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vale include Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in Vale include German, English, Irish, European, and Polish.

 The most common language spoken in Vale is English.
 Other important languages spoken here include Spanish and Italian.